rl27/ObjectGuide/README.md

 1. Install Unity Hub

-2. Install Unity version 2023.2.13f1 with Android Build Support and/or iOS Build Support (depending on what kind of phone you're using).
+2. Install Unity version 6000.0.54f1 with Android Build Support and/or iOS Build Support.

 3. Clone this repo and open it in Unity Hub.